Investing in a clean and safe downtown is essential to attracting new businesses as well as workers, visitors, and residents.

 Street vending is an important platform for small merchants and artisans, and a part of San Francisco’s cultural fabric, but street vending can also lead to sidewalk overcrowding, the resale of stolen merchandise, unsafe conditions, and disruption to nearby small businesses.

-- In March 2022, the Board of Supervisors passed street vending legislation introduced by Mayor Breed that established a regulatory framework for vendors.
-This new framework gives street vendors clear operating parameters while creating a way for the City to monitor and discourage the resale of stolen merchandise and thereby reduce incentives for retail theft.
+• In March 2022, the Board of Supervisors passed street vending legislation introduced by Mayor Breed that established a regulatory framework for vendors.
+This new framework gives street vendors clear operating parameters, while also providing a way for the City to monitor and discourage the resale of stolen merchandise, thereby reducing incentives for retail theft.

-- Public Works developed permitting guidelines and is now working to engage with street vendors to educate them about the new permitting program and encourage registration.
+• Public Works has established permitting guidelines and continues to work to engage with street vendors to educate them about the new permitting program and encourage registration.
 The goal is to reduce retail theft and property crime, while creating cleaner, safer public spaces that empower the legal street vending economy.

 Parking garage security